lpantano/seqcluster/doc/source/getting_started.rst

  * miraligner: file with miRNA anotation
  * qc: `*_fastqc.html` is the fastqc results from the uncollapse fastq file
 * seqcluster: is the result of running seqcluster.
 See its `documentation <http://seqcluster.readthedocs.org/getting_started.html#clustering-of-small-rna-sequences>`_ for further information.
 * `report-ready.Rmd`: template to create a quick html report with exploration and differential expression analysis.
+See `example here <https://github.com/lpantano/mypubs/blob/master/srnaseq/mirqc/ready_report.md>`_